jvendries/ODYM/docs/LogFileTest.md

 Reading parameter ODYM_Tutorial6_EoLRecoveryRate

-CLASSIFICATION FILE FATAL ERROR: Classification file of parameter ODYM_Tutorial6_EoLRecoveryRate is not identical to the classification master file used for the current model run.

 LIST

-A total of 8 values was read from file for parameter ODYM_Tutorial6_EoLRecoveryRate.
+A total of 16 values was read from file for parameter ODYM_Tutorial6_EoLRecoveryRate.

-0.0 of 1 values for parameter ODYM_Tutorial6_EoLRecoveryRate were assigned.
+1.0 of 1 values for parameter ODYM_Tutorial6_EoLRecoveryRate were assigned.

 Current parameter file UUID: 6213e899-8367-483a-8d09-a0c0831c22e5